-We had the honor of meeting Laura and GM when Laura attended our EVOLVE workshop for wedding photographers in Portland.
+We met Laura and GM when Laura attended our EVOLVE workshop for wedding photographers in Portland.
 Laura is a wedding photographer in Maryland and we adore everything about her.
-Over the course of many conversations, stories, and jokes we developed a bond that grew into having us photograph their wedding in Maryland.
+Over the course of many conversations, stories, and jokes we developed a bond that grew into having us photograph their Chesapeake Bay Elopement.
 Understanding photography, Laura wanted to build a strong relationship with her photographers and have a documentary approach with creative lighting.

 Since many of their family members have been in quarantine together or in smaller groups (Maryland is in part 2 of phase 2 heading into part 3 of the pandemic), they decided a family-only celebration would work.
 Activities were held outside with safe social distancing throughout the days (windy boat rides, backyard, etc…) while closer interactions occurred with those who were quarantined together.
 We captured everything from a safe distance using our long lenses.